SoftwareHeritage/swh-docs/docs/user/using_data/index.rst

 Contents on S3
 ^^^^^^^^^^^^^^

-Finally, to complement the compressed graph and dataset export, we provide public access to file content via a S3 bucket, accessible at ``s3://softwareheritage/content/<sha1>`` and ``https://softwareheritage.s3.amazonaws.com/content/<sha1>``
+Finally, to complement the :term:`compressed graph` and :term:`graph export`, we provide public access to file content via a S3 bucket, accessible at ``s3://softwareheritage/content/<sha1>`` and ``https://softwareheritage.s3.amazonaws.com/content/<sha1>``